ManuelLerchner/MolSim-WS23-24/README.md

   - Excecute `./MolSim --help` to get a detailed list of all options, parameters and their default values.

-  - An example run could look like this: `./MolSim ../../body_collision.cub -d 0.0002 -e 5`
+  - An example run could look like this: `./MolSim ../../body_collision.xml`

   - Further information about the possible input file formats can be found in the `/docs` directory.

-    - **Note:** Input files can, and for some cases have to provide own simulation parameters.
-In case the user provides additional parameters via the command line, both sources of parameters are merged.
-If a conflict occurs, the command line parameters take precedence, since it was explicitly requested by the user.
-To avoid mixups, it is recommended to define all parameters in the input file and only use command line for small, temporary adjustments to avoid changing the input file.

 ### Run the tests